zapta/wizio-pico/examples/baremetal/pico-cmsis-dap/README.md

 Original idea: [Peter Lawrence ( majbthrd )](https://github.com/majbthrd/pico-debug)

-CMSIS-DAP use Core 1 and tinyUSB for USB communication with OpenOCD to GDB
+CMSIS-DAP use Core 1 and TinyUSB for USB communication with OpenOCD to GDB

-No hardware is added...
+No hardware is added... all in one...

 ## How to